JFD Electronics/Channel Master

 In 2000, the PRPs dug up and transported contaminated soil and sludge off site for treatment and disposal.
 The PRPs filled the dug-up areas with clean soil, compacted and sloped the area for proper drainage, and planted grass.

 The site’s second Five-Year Review, completed in 2010, found there was a need for additional work before EPA could make a statement about the protectiveness of the cleanup approach.
 Recommendations included determining how far contaminated ground water had spread, evaluating the need for additional ground water pumping wells, and completing a ground water well survey to confirm that people are not drinking water from a well located within the area of contaminated ground water.
 EPA and the PRPs began these activities in 2011.
+A significant finding was that the pump-and-treat system was not functioning as intended.
+The extent of the ground water plume is not captured with the current system and off-site contaminant migration is ongoing.
+The PRPs are currently preparing a work plan to conduct additional investigative activities to address items noted in the 2010 Five-Year-Review and in the December 2012 investigation.

 EPA negotiated legal agreements with the site’s PRPs to investigate and clean up the site.
 The PRPs continue to fund site cleanup, monitoring and oversight activities.